Do & Co

 DO & CO Aktiengesellschaft is an Austrian catering company, headquartered in Vienna.
 It is active in segments such as airline catering, train catering, and international events catering.
 The company also provides services through its restaurants, bars, lounges, and hotels.
 In 1998 DO & CO was listed on the Vienna Stock Exchange.
 In February 2018 DO & CO co-founded the Airline Catering Association, which is based in Brussels, Belgium.

 Activities

 The company has handled the catering of Austrian Airlines since 2007, British Airways since 2018 and ÖBB since 2012, the latter under its Henry am Zug brand.
 Do & Co provides VIP catering for Formula One races and provides hospitality and catering services for UEFA European Football Championship events.

+In 2014, Do & Co acquired French grocer Hédiard out of bankruptcy.

 In early February 2015, DO & CO announced the establishment of a joint company with Nespresso for the operation of Nespresso Cafés.